 The Role of Materialism and Social Order in The American Dream

-Linked to Economic Success
+Economic Success

-In a 1928 advertisement for Herbert Hoover’s presidential campaign, the phrase “a chicken in every pot and a car in every garage” was used to promise widespread prosperity.
+Although Adams highlighted that it wasn’t purely about money, many have linked The American Dream with earning enough to buy a home and achieve other financial milestones.
+Political campaigns sometimes used slogans that encouraged this view.
+For example, in a 1928 advertisement for Herbert Hoover’s presidential campaign, the phrase “a chicken in every pot and a car in every garage” was used to promise widespread prosperity.

 This slogan is an example of how The American Dream was often seen in materialistic terms, symbolizing the belief that economic success and consumer goods were key markers of a better life.

-Social Equality & Justice
+Social Equality and Justice

-However, alongside this material focus, The American Dream has also retained its roots in social equality and justice.
+Alongside this material focus, The American Dream has also retained its roots in social equality and justice.

 This aspect of the dream was notably highlighted during the civil rights movement of the 1960s.